-Here are four examples of first-generation college student scholarships that are clear about their intended audience:
+Here are three examples of first-generation college student scholarships that are clear about their intended audience:

 - Bay Area Minority Law Student Scholarship Program: For underrepresented minority students looking to study law in and near San Francisco

-- Hispanic Scholarship Consortium Scholars Program: For Texas residents (not necessarily U.S. citizens) of Hispanic or Latino heritage
+- The Hispanic Scholarship Consortium: For Texas residents (not necessarily U.S. citizens) of Hispanic or Latino heritage

-As you can see, scholarship opportunities for first-generation students can be specific.
-Seek out those that are right up your alley, that way you’ll increase your chances of winning them.
+As you can see, scholarship opportunities for first-generation students can be very specific.
+Seek out those that are right up your alley — that way you’ll increase your chances of winning them.

-If you’re a first-generation student, you likely don’t have many resources at your disposal.
-You might not even have a family member or close friend who graduated from college.
-But don’t discount the possibility that they can still help you during the pre-college process.
+If you’re a first-in-family student, you likely don’t have very many resources at your disposal — you might not even have a family member or close friend who’s graduated from college.
+But don’t discount the possibility that they can still help you during the college financial aid process.

 “The biggest thing a student can do is open a consistent dialogue with a caring adult about their college plans,” Carrion said.
 “My mother was that person for me.
 She kept me accountable and followed up with me daily to make sure I was on track with deadlines and paperwork.”

 Whether or not you can find a family member or mentor who has the time to help you navigate this process, there are more ways to find support.
 Including Carrion’s agency, here are some resources for first-in-family students: